 - Section Editor — Female Reproductive Endocrinology

 46,XX primary ovarian insufficiency (POI) is defined as the development of primary hypogonadism before the age of 40 years in women who have a normal karyotype.
 The presenting symptoms are similar to those of menopause.
 The condition was previously referred to as "premature menopause" and "premature ovarian failure."
 The age-specific incidence of spontaneous POI is approximately 1 in 250 by age 35 years and 1 in 100 by age 40 years.

 Autoimmune POI due to autoimmune oophoritis is one of the rare causes of POI.

-This topic review will discuss the pathogenesis, diagnosis, and treatment of autoimmune POI.
+This topic review will discuss the pathogenesis, clinical features, diagnosis, and management of autoimmune POI.
 An overview of the evaluation and treatment of spontaneous POI are reviewed separately.
 (See "Clinical manifestations and evaluation of spontaneous primary ovarian insufficiency (premature ovarian failure)" and "Management of spontaneous primary ovarian insufficiency (premature ovarian failure)".)

 Autoimmune oophoritis is found in approximately 4 percent of women who present with spontaneous primary ovarian insufficiency (POI) .
 It was first confirmed histologically in a woman with coexisting autoimmune adrenal insufficiency and subsequently in additional series of women with similar presentations.
 There is strong histologic evidence that POI, when it occurs in association with adrenal autoimmunity, is autoimmune-mediated ovarian insufficiency.
 However, there is only circumstantial evidence to suggest that autoimmune POI occurs in the absence of steroid cell autoimmunity .